Accounting policies

 The KION Group calculates the recoverable amount primarily on the basis of value in use.
 In determining value in use, the expected future cash flows are discounted using a risk-adjusted discount rate, taking into account the current and future level of earnings and segment-specific, technological, economic and general trends.

 If an impairment test for an item of property, plant and equipment is performed at the level of a cash-generating unit to which goodwill is allocated and results in the recognition of an impairment loss, first the goodwill and, subsequently, the assets must be written down in proportion to their relative carrying amounts.
-If the reason for an impairment loss recognised in prior years no longer applies, impairment losses not exceeding the amortised cost of the asset concerned are reversed.
+If the reason for an impairment loss recognised in prior years no longer applies, the relevant impairment losses are reversed, but subject to a limit such that the carrying amount of the asset is no higher than its amortised cost.
 This does not apply to goodwill.

 In accordance with the equity method, associates and joint ventures are measured as the proportion of the interest in the equity of the investee.
 They are initially carried at cost.
 Subsequently, the carrying amount of the equity investment is adjusted in line with any changes to the KION Group’s interest in the net assets of the investee.
 The KION Group’s interest in the profit or loss generated after acquisition is recognised in income.
 Other changes in the equity of associates and joint ventures are recognised in other comprehensive income (loss) in the consolidated financial statements in proportion to the Group’s interest in the associate or joint venture.